ncase/covid-19/words.md

 Use *privacy-protecting* contact tracing apps to find contacts.
 Remember, not everybody has to have the app to get Rt<1.

 If Rt still not below 1: "Masks For All".
 Get most people to wear at *least* cloth face masks.
-Give out free masks if you have to.

 If Rt *still* not below 1: Deep clean public spaces often.
 Mild social distancing.
 Maybe one or two more "circuit breaker" lockdowns. (but still avoiding "lockdown for most of 18 months"!)